DM-University-Projects/Assessment-2-Practical-Project/README.md

 #Introduction About The Website

-    This is an Anime Blog Website, where people come to view content about about anime, images, videos, and top rated animes. .
+    This is an Anime Blog Website, where people come to view content about  anime, images, videos, and also gaming.
+They can also come to see what chottoitsanime top rated animes are within a filter list.. .

 # Motivation to creating an Anime Social Website